bowdoin-csci2200/bowdoin-csci2200.github.io/index.md

 we'll use:

-* __Canvas__: The class has a _Canvas_ site, accessible through your Bowdoin portal, that hosts the _private_ resources (quizzes, grades, etc).
+* __Canvas__: The class has a _Canvas_ site, accessible through your Bowdoin portal, that hosts the practice quizzes and  grades.

 * __Gradescope__: We'll use Gradescope for the assignments.
 Gradescope helps streamline the process of submission, grading and returning